 lock: <filename> (default: /tmp/mailerq.pid)

-MailerQ sends a message to Copernica hourly.
-This message contains some usage statistics
+MailerQ sends a hourly message to Copernica.
+This message contains some use statistics

 for that hour, e.g. the number of errors that occured.
 This information is used

 to improve MailerQ.
 Users with a paid license can disable this message by adding

 heartbeat: false (default: true)

 One of our favourite tools in MailerQ is tags.
 With tags, you can do a lot on an individual delivery level - or on any level ...